geogebra/geogebra/touch/README.txt

 2. go to the ../web/ directory and read INSTALL.txt on preparing for GeoGebraWeb compilation,

-3. run build script with option "-M".
+3. run build script with option "-T".

-You may also use Eclipse to compile the mobile platform, but it may require more physical memory.
-The mobile version is known to compile on a modern Linux with at least 4 GB of RAM.
+You may also use Eclipse to compile the touch platform, but it may require more physical memory.
+The touch version is known to compile on a modern Linux with at least 4 GB of RAM.